redtexts/texts/gcf_1952_perspective.md

 For this reason, and in the somber atmosphere of the cold war between the USA and the USSR, _Internationalisme_ only saw the possibility of a proletarian resurgence during and after a third world war.
 Today there are still revolutionaries who share this view.
 However, the crisis which has of necessity followed the period of reconstruction -- which saw many mystifications begin to wear out -- has led to a renewal of working class struggle; despite the aggravation of its internal contradictions, this forces world capitalism to deal first and foremost with its class enemy.

 If the perspective of an inevitable third world war was understandable in the context of the 1950's, and based on a real possibility, we have no reason to maintain this perspective today.
 Capitalism can still use local wars as a temporary outlet for its contradictions and antagonisms but it can't launch a generalized war as long as it hasn't succeeded in immobilizing the proletariat.
 Our perspective today looks to a major class confrontation, and this is what we must be preparing ourselves for.
 Nothing indicates that we should predict an unfavorable outcome to this confrontation.
-With all their struggle, revolutionaries must work and hope for the victory of their class [(1)][notes].
+With all their struggle, revolutionaries must work and hope for the victory of their class^[Extract from the introduction to the republication of the text in the _Bulletin d'études et de discussion_ of _Révolution Internationale_, no. 8, July 1974.
+[ICC note.]].

 ## GCF introduction